 How to Use a UHC Filter

 You can use UHC filters with DSLR and mirrorless cameras.
-They’ll also work with CCD cameras, commonly used in astronomy.
+They’ll also work with CCD cameras, which are commonly used in astronomy.

 3. Line Filters